 As the usage of mobile devices and personal devices happened gradually over time, many healthcare centers did not feel the necessity of framing and implementing BYOD policies or Mobile Device Management security.
 However, now it is very much necessary with cyber criminals breaching into corporate networks.
 Recently, there have been many cases of healthcare centers being affected by ransomware.
 And in many cases the breach had taken place when an employees had clicked on a malicious attachment or web site link thinking that it was authentic.
 Many malicious malware had been under the guise of genuine looking files.
 And all employees may not be savvy enough to judge the authenticity of a file.

 Reluctance in Adoption

 Many hospital clinicians are not in favor of an MDM solution on their personal devices.
 Though they do not seem to mind if it was on a corporate-provided mobile device.

 Recently, more hospitals seem to have documented mobile device strategies, but many have still not implemented MDM technologies.
 They also feel that a robust communications infrastructure is required, which is very much necessary for good communication facilities – especially WiFi communication within the facility.
 Medical personnel will have to share health information about patients through their mobile devices, and if an MDM is not in place then they may resort to less secure methods where the data could be accessed by unauthorized users.

 The recent increase in data breaches and ransomware attacks has led to aggressive HIPAA privacy and security rules.
 Enforcing these rules and protecting healthcare data is challenging which is being cited as a reason for many hospitals not permitting BYOD policies.

-Healthcare centers must understand the importance of BYOD policies and MDM, due to the inevitable use of personal devices for corporate healthcare use.
+Healthcare centers must understand the importance of BYOD policies and Mobile Device Management, due to the inevitable use of personal devices for corporate healthcare use.
 They must analyze and adopt an effective MDM solution along with education for the healthcare personnel.